 Over the weekend, the state closed down three bars for allegedly not following the guidelines and suspended the establishments' liquor licenses.
 Two of the bars, Bottled Blonde and Casa Amigos, were in Scottsdale; another, Glow Shots & Cocktails, was in Tempe.
 Christ said some of the violations were related to dancing and not staying at tables as required under the order.

-Despite the improving numbers, no new County school districts have met the benchmarks for in-person learning.
+have met the benchmarks for in-person learning.
 The Mobile, Paloma and Sentinel elementary school districts remain the only ones currently meeting county benchmarks to resume traditional instruction.
 While Maricopa County as a whole does not meet the guidelines, Yavapai County has been joined by La Paz, Greenlee and Apache counties in meeting the recommendations countywide.

 The J.O.
 Combs school district, which had to cancel plans to resume in-person instruction after teachers staged a "sick out," reported on Monday that two custodians and a teacher had been infected.
 The Arizona Republic is tracking COVID-19 outbreaks in schools.